 I’ve always wanted to travel to Paris, but haven’t made it there yet.
 It’s definitely on my bucket list, but in the meanwhile, I will resort to cooking French inspired food in my kitchen.
 This beautiful Zucchini Tomato Summer Squash Goat Cheese Gratin has been on my list to make for a while, so I’m glad I finally got around to it.
 It’s a lot easier to make than it looks.

-This gratin is basically a zucchini tomato summer squash casserole that has goat cheese sprinkled on top.
-First thought, there’s a layer of sweet sautéed onions and garlic at the base of a casserole dish.
+This gratin is basically a layers of sliced zucchini, summer squash and tomatoes, with goat cheese sprinkled on top.
+First, there’s a layer of sweet sautéed onions and garlic at the base of a casserole dish, which creates an aromatic bed for the other vegetables.

 Then, sliced zucchini, tomatoes and summer squash are alternately layered row by row.
 The trick is to use zucchini, tomatoes and summer squash that about the same diameter so the gratin looks as uniform as possible.
 Save the other pieces for a saute for another day.